 This small market, close to the Währingerstraße, is perhaps underrated in comparison to its bigger brothers.
-Not as as trendy as Yppenplatz and the nearby Brunnenmarkt, nor as dramatic as the Karmelitermarkt, Kutschkermarkt nevertheless has a charm of its own which is largely down to the variety of stalls and warmth of the sellers, and of course the fabulous location in Währing.
+Not as as trendy as Yppenplatz and the nearby Brunnenmarkt, nor as beloved-of-hipsters as the Karmelitermarkt, Kutschkermarkt nevertheless has a charm of its own which is largely down to the variety of stalls and warmth of the sellers, and of course the fabulous location in Währing.

-It must be pointed out that, by virtue of being in the posher 18th district, this market caters for people with less of a conscientious eye on their wallets as on their vergnügen.
+It must be pointed out that, by virtue of being in the posher 18th district, this market caters for people with less of a conscientious eye on their wallets as on their vergnügen (pleasure).
 There is more than a slight whiff of affluence, but I wouldn’t like to give the impression that it’s too exclusive.
 It’s certainly not pervasively expensive, and the groceries are still cheaper than you’d pay in a supermarket.

 There is a good range of places to eat and drink, including the excellent ‘Weltmeisterkebab’ stall – doing its best to address Vienna’s poor kebab quality compared to neighbouring Germany – and cafés such as Himmelblau, which serves a variety of organic produce.
 There are also flower and clothes stalls.
 This market is more than worth a visit.